bmilcs/odin-memory-card/README.md

 Memory Card was a quick, fun and easy project that taught me several things:

-- Planning, pseudo-code & organization save us a lot of time & effort
+- Organization, planning ahead & pseudo-code save us a lot of time & effort in the long run
 - Functional components & Hooks: `useState()` and `useEffect()`
-- Responive design techniques
+- Responive design techniques & troubleshooting

 ## Screenshots